 Finger Lakes

-Partnership for Regional Invasive Species Management (PRISM)
+Partnership for Regional Invasive Species Management (PRISM) 2021-2022 Annual Report

-2021 Year in Review

 Funding for Finger Lakes PRISM is provided through the New York State (NYS) Environmental Protection Fund (EPF) and administered as a contract through the NYS Department of Environmental Conservation (NYSDEC) to Hobart and William Smith Colleges.

+Finger Lakes PRISM

+Vision

+Finger Lakes PRISM preserves the biodiversity of our natural communities through the prevention, detection, and control of invasive species.

+Mission

-Finger Lakes PRISM Vision Finger Lakes PRISM preserves the biodiversity of our natural communities through the prevention, detection, and control of invasive species.
-Mission Our mission is to reduce the introduction, spread, and impact of invasive species by working collaboratively with partners to implement effective education, outreach, and control measures.
-2021 Summary The Finger Lakes PRISM consulted with CC Environment and Planning to update our 5-year strategic plan.
+Our mission is to reduce the introduction, spread, and impact of invasive species by working collaboratively with partners to implement effective education, outreach, and control measures.

+2021-2022 Summary

+The Finger Lakes PRISM consulted with CC Environment and Planning to update our 5-year strategic plan.
 The result is a more succinct plan with measurable goals and outputs.
-The Finger Lakes PRISM and Finger Lakes Institute at Hobart and William Smith Colleges have been charging through our work plans and objectives.
-What follows is a small representation of what we've accomplished since January 1, 2021.
-While we have much more to finish before year's end, we are proud of the work we've undertaken to prevent the spread and impact of invasive species in the Finger Lakes.
+While 2021 brought additional challenges and opportunities, the Finger Lakes PRISM and Finger Lakes Institute at Hobart and William Smith Colleges team charged ahead tackling many of the invasive species issues within the Finger Lakes while providing creative and effective solutions and resources.
+This annual report highlights only a selection of our work accomplished since April 1, 2021.
+We made great strides to collaborate with partners and state partners to prevent the introduction and spread of invasive species, conduct early detection surveys, build and enhance partnerships, strategically control high priority invasives, and secure funding for additional work in the region.
+We couldn't have done this without the support of our steering committee, working groups, volunteers, and project partners.
+Thank you for your continued support and dedication to invasive species work throughout the region.